 Healthy Emotional Connections to Food

-Over the years, I’ve learned to embrace my healthy emotional relationship with food.
+I’ve learned to embrace my healthy emotional relationship with food.
 When I’m craving chocolate even though I’m not hungry (and sometimes when I am!), I’m probably bored of working at my desk or I’m feeling overwhelmed and in need of a break.
-I also love the emotional connection of cooking with my chef-husband, dining with my friends and family, and savoring a fabulous piece of chocolate-simply for pleasure!
+I’ve learned to accept that that’s okay, recognize the trigger, and give myself the self-care I need in that moment.